globalizejs/globalize/README.md

 zeros are in a "billion", you could extend the culture information as follows:
 <pre>
-// define additional culture information for a possibly existing culture Globalize.cultures.fr = Globalize.extend( true, {},
+// define additional culture information for a possibly existing culture Globalize.addCultureInfo( "fr", {
-	Globalize.cultures.fr || {},
-	{
 	numberFormat: {
-			billionZeros: 12
+		billionZeroes: 12
 	}
-	}
-);
+});
 </pre>
 Using this mechanism, the "fr" culture will be created if it does not exist.
 And if it does, the given values will be added to it.
-When the globalize.culture.fr.js script is eventually included, it too uses this technique, ensuring addition to the already-defined culture information.
 </p>

 <a name="defining"></a>
 <h2 id="defining">Defining Culture Information</h2>
 <p>
-Each culture is defined in its own script with the naming scheme globalize.culture.&lt;code&gt;.js.
+Each culture is defined in its own script with the naming scheme globalize.culture.&lt;name&gt;.js.
 You may include any number of these scripts, making them available in the Globalize.cultures mapping.
 Including one of these scripts does NOT automatically make it the current culture selected in the Globalize.culture property.